yosemitebandit/vebsite/om2/content/projects/280N/index.md

 thumbnail = "projects/280n/images/101/101-10.webp"
 +++

+Highway 280 in the Bay Area is a designated scenic highway, and thus it is [miraculously free of billboards](https://www.kqed.org/news/11805469/why-arent-any-billboards-on-280).
+A few miles away, and running parallel, highway 101 is chock full of 'em.

+But what if you could scrub those billboards away and see something a bit nicer on your commute?
+Same for the utility poles and overhead wires: visual clutter.
+And perhaps even the street signs.. if you're a local (or navigating by GPS) you probably don't need em.

 [Donald Hoffman](https://en.wikipedia.org/wiki/Donald_D._Hoffman)
 argues that our perception is a false mapping of reality, and he says that we are better off for it!